Restoring a virtual machine - AWS Backup

 11. Optional: Check when your restore job has the status Completed.
 In the left navigation menu, choose Jobs.

-To restore a virtual machine to Amazon EBS:
+To restore a virtual machine to an Amazon EBS volume

 1. In the Hypervisors or Virtual machines views, choose the VM name to restore.
 In the Protected resources view, choose the virtual machine Resource ID to restore.